 It isn’t a black-and-while “use it or lose it”, though.
 At the higher levels in particular, you can put your language on ice and then defrost it later.

 If you need to, you’ll be back up there in a matter of days.
 I’ve done it with French, German and Russian over decades.

 The “stale certificate” argument has more force when you have only attained an elementary or intermediate level.
 If you stop flapping your wings before you’re into orbit, you’ll probably crash back to earth.

 Nevertheless, you’ve shown that you had it in you to reach A1, A2 or B1.
 So, you can do it again – from scratch if necessary (if practice, I bet you’d find there’s still “something in there” to dredge up from your previous efforts).

 There are the pros and cons of getting a language certificate, as I see them.

 For me, language exams are a very useful motivational tool.
 They have provided useful structure to my language learning and propelled me further than I think I’d otherwise have gone.

 Do you agree with my up-beat views on the exam game or do you get your motivation in a different way?

 Let me know in the comments below and look out for the next articles in this language exam/language certificate series.
 Number two is “How to pass a foreign language exam“.
-Number three will be on dealing with exam nerves.
+Number three is on dealing with exam nerves.